1550–1600 in European fashion: Gown, kirtle, and petticoat

 The common upper garment was a gown, called in Spanish ropa, in French robe, and in English either gown or frock.
-Gowns were made in a variety of styles: Loose or fitted (called in England a French gown); with short half sleeves or long sleeves; and floor length (a round gowns) or with a trailing train (clothing).
+Gowns were made in a variety of styles: Loose or fitted (called in England a French gown); with short half sleeves or long sleeves; and floor length (a round gown) or with a trailing train.

 The gown was worn over a kirtle or petticoat (or both, for warmth).
 Prior to 1545, the kirtle consisted of a fitted one-piece garment.
 After that date, either kirtles or petticoats might have attached bodices or bodies that fastened with lacing or hooks and eyes and most had sleeves that were pinned or laced in place.
 The parts of the kirtle or petticoat that showed beneath the gown were usually made of richer fabrics, especially the front panel forepart of the skirts.

 The bodices of French, Spanish, and English styles were stiffened into a cone or flattened, triangular shape ending in a V at the front of the woman's waist.
 Italian fashion uniquely featured a broad U-shape rather than a V. Spanish women also wore boned, heavy corsets known as "Spanish bodies" that compressed the torso into a smaller but equally geometric cone.
 Bodices could be high-necked or have a broad, low, square neckline, often with a slight arch at the front early in the period.
 They fastened with hooks in front or were laced at the side-back seam.
 High-necked bodices styled like men's doublets might fasten with hooks or buttons.
 Italian and German fashion retained the front-laced bodice of the previous period, with the ties laced in parallel rows.